Ensembl/ensembl-prodinf-datachecks/docs/hive.rst

 * checking on the status of individual jobs
 * checking on the status of job hierarchies
 * retrieving results from custom result tables
+* retrieving log message for parent and children jobs

 The package uses the SQL Alchemy ORM package for creating and retrieving jobs from a hive database, with custom code for checking on semaphores and job hierarchies.